bevacqua/angularjs-dragula/readme.markdown

 </ul>
 ```

 The standard `drop` event is fired before the model is synced.
-For that purpose you need to use the `drop-model`.
+For that purpose you need to use the event `drop-model`.
 The same behavior exists in the `remove` event.
 Therefore is the `remove-model` event.
 Further details are available under `Events`

 ### `drake` options